Skip to main content

 Rotten framing.
 Old bathrooms with poor waterproofing often have water damage to the timber framing behind the walls.
 You won’t know until demolition.
 Budget $1,000 to $3,000 for repairs if your bathroom is 20+ years old.

 Plumbing surprises.
 Galvanised pipes (common in older Sydney homes) may need replacing.
 Previous renovations done badly may have created problems.
-Allow $1,000 to $3,000 contingency.
+A thorough pre-construction inspection helps identify these issues before they become mid-project surprises.

 Strata requirements.
 Apartment bathrooms in Sydney require strata approval, often a waterproofing warranty, and sometimes additional insurance.
 The approval process can take 4 to 8 weeks.